 What is Horizontal Analysis?

-Horizontal analysis is an approach used to analyze financial statements by comparing specific financial information for a certain accounting period with other information over time.
-Analysts use such an approach to analyze trends periodically.
+Horizontal analysis is an approach used to analyze financial statements by comparing specific financial information for a certain accounting period with information from other periods.
+Analysts use such an approach to analyze historical trends.

 Trends or changes are measured by comparing the current year’s values against those of the base year.
-The goal is to determine any increase or decline in specific values that has taken place.
+The goal is to determine any increase or decline in specific values.
 A percentage or an absolute comparison may be used in horizontal analysis.

-- Horizontal analysis is the comparison of financial information for future or prior reporting periods.
+- Horizontal analysis is the comparison of historical financial information over various reporting periods.

-- It helps determine a companies’ growth and financial position against competitors.
+- It helps determine a companies’ growth and financial position versus competitors.

 - The horizontal analysis technique uses a base year and a comparison year to determine a company’s growth.